thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 - WIFI_AP - name of your access point
 - WIFI_PASSWORD - access point password
 - TOKEN - the **$ACCESS_TOKEN** from Thingsboard configuration step.
-- thingsboardServer - Thingsboard HOST/IP address that is accessable within your wifi network.
+- thingsboardServer - Thingsboard HOST/IP address that is accessible from within your wifi network.
 Specify "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.

 {% capture tabspec %}arduino-sketch esp8266-gpio-control,esp8266-gpio-control.ino,c,resources/esp8266-gpio-control.ino,/docs/samples/esp8266/resources/esp8266-gpio-control.ino{% endcapture %}
 {% include tabs.html %}

 Connect USB-TTL adapter to PC and select the corresponding port in Arduino IDE.
-Compile and Upload your sketch to device using "Upload" button.
+Compile and Upload your sketch to the device using "Upload" button.

-After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload current GPIOs state.
+After the application is uploaded and started it will try to connect to Thingsboard node using mqtt client and upload current GPIOs state.

 ## Autonomous operation

-When you have uploaded the sketch, you may remove all the wires required for uploading including USB-TTL adapter and connect your ESP8266 and LEDs directly to power source according to the [Final wiring schema](#final-schema-battery-powered).
+When you have uploaded the sketch, you may remove all the wires required for uploading including USB-TTL adapter and connect your ESP8266 and LEDs directly to the power source according to the [Final wiring schema](#final-schema-battery-powered).

 ## Troubleshooting

-In order to perform troubleshooting you should assemble your hardware according to the [Programming/flashing schema](#programmingflashing-schema).
+In order to perform troubleshooting, you should assemble your hardware according to the [Programming/flashing scheme](#programmingflashing-schema).
 Then connect USB-TTL adapter with PC and select port of the USB-TTL adapter in Arduino IDE.
-Finally open "Serial Monitor" in order to view debug information produced by serial output.
+Finally, open "Serial Monitor" in order to view the debug information produced by serial output.

 ## Data visualization